Jump to Recipe Jump to Video Print Recipe

 Spreading the biscuit topping over the blueberries.

 Step 5: Prepare an 8×8 baking pan.
-You can either grease the pan (I used spray coconut oil) or line it with parchment paper.
+You can either grease the pan, I used gluten free baking spray, or line it with parchment paper.

 Step 6: Pour the blueberry topping into the pan first.